maurges/every-rust-gui-library/notes.md

 from a pipe?
 Then push it into a vector and return that vector from another pipe?
 Why does it work in that case?

+Another day trying, another question of if I want to continue this tomorrow.

 I figured out how to change the text on a button: by creating two different buttons depending on value.